Texas: Agriculture and mining

 Texas has the most farms and the highest acreage in the United States.
 The state is ranked for revenue generated from total livestock and livestock products.
 It is ranked for total agricultural revenue, behind California.
+As of 2021, Texas had 126 million acres of farmland, which is the most out of all U.S. states.
 At $7.4 billion or 56.7 percent of Texas's annual agricultural cash receipts, beef cattle production represents the largest single segment of Texas agriculture.
 This is followed by cotton at $1.9 billion (14.6 percent), greenhouse/nursery at $1.5 billion (11.4 percent), broiler chickens at $1.3 billion (10 percent), and dairy products at $947 million (7.3 percent).

 Texas leads the nation in the production of cattle, horses, sheep, goats, wool, mohair and hay.
 The state also leads the nation in production of cotton which is the number one crop grown in the state in terms of value.
 The state grows significant amounts of cereal crops and produce.
-Texas' fishing industry, along the Texas Gulf Coast, is vital to Texas' economy.
+Texas's fishing industry, along the Texas Gulf Coast, is vital to Texas's economy.
 In 2015, there were 80.4 million pounds of seafood landed, valued at more than $173.4 million.
 With mineral resources, Texas leads in creating cement, crushed stone, lime, salt, sand and gravel.
-Texas throughout the 21st century has been hammered by drought, costing the state billions of dollars in livestock and crops.
+Texas throughout the 21st century has been heavily impacted by drought, costing the state billions of dollars in livestock and crops.
+Farmland has been reduced by non-agricultural development, which includes the construction of data centers.
+1.8 million acres of farmland was converted between 2017 and 2022, according to The Texas Tribune.